darrensyu/CBSI_Movies/README.md

 CBSI Movies Interview Project

 ##Initial Prompt:
+Three hollywood movie production companies, each produces 5-10 movies a year, 10% of the movies fail financially, actors are paid base amount plus rev share.
+Assume 4 core actors per movie.
+Produce a display that shows actors, actor revenue, movie production companies revenue, losses for each and a form that allows a user to enter an actor and map to movie and base pay .

 ##Assumptions:
 During the course of this project I made a few assumptions in regards to how the information and how certain elements of the database related to each other.